DonovanDMC/E621/README.md

 <hr>

-This module is structures with submodules corresponding to separate areas of the site.
+This module is structured with submodules corresponding to separate areas of the site.
 All of these modules are on the primary class, which can be constructed like so:
 ```typescript
 import E621 from "e621"; // or const E621 = require("e621");